stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 We will be referring to the tutorial code found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot>`_.

 All of the code in the tutorial makes use of the ``stormpath-default-spring-boot-starter``.
 This starter has it all:
-Spring WebMvc, Spring Security and the Thymeleaf templating engine - all integrated with Stormpath.
+Spring Boot, Spring Web MVC, Spring Security and the Thymeleaf templating engine - all integrated with Stormpath.
 Component features, such as Spring Security, can easily be disabled through the use of properties or via annotations.
+(You'll see an example of disabling
+Spring Security with properties in the :ref:`spring-boot-meet-stormpath` section).

 Topics: